SecureIdentityAlliance/osia/src/doc/functional/_abis.rst

 Services
 """"""""

-.. py:function:: insert(personID, encounterID, galleryID, biographicData, contextualData, biometricData, clientData,callback, options)
+.. py:function:: create(personID, encounterID, galleryID, biographicData, contextualData, biometricData, clientData,callback, options)
     :noindex:

-    Insert a new encounter.
+    Create a new encounter.
 No identify is performed.
 This service is synchronous.

     **Authorization**: :todo:`To be defined`